 Being closely related to the Fordist boom in the years which followed the Second World War, the financing of Germany's social security system is still based on the presumption of full employment and jobs with regular salaries.
 Today, however, the payas-you-go funding system based on this model no longer functions effectively, for Germany has a high level of unemployment and the number of workers with "full-time permanent contracts of employment in West Germany fell from almost 84% ... to just 68% of all employed persons between 1970 and 1995" (Dombois, 2003).
-There are far more jobless than before, and the number of people in marginal and parttime employment has also increased substantially.
+There are far more jobless than before, and the number of people in marginal and part-time employment has also increased substantially.

 Admittedly, new models to finance social functions have recently been under discussion, such as the 'basic income', which would be funded by the state and guaranteed to every citizen regardless of income.
 Another alternative is a low wage supplemented with state benefits ('combi-wage'), and there are also calls for a minimum wage, which is intended to safeguard an adequate level of earned income.
 In practice, however, it is mainly neoliberal concepts which are being implemented at present, supposedly requiring social security systems to be scaled back even further.
-This, it is argued, is essential due to the constraints of globalization, which is restricting German companies' scope as social partners.
-A key feature of Germany's statutory social insurance schemes is that they are generally financed jointly by both sides of industry - the workforce and the employers.
-By far the majority of companies in Germany have been complaining about this obligation for years on the grounds that this places them at a competitive disadvantage.
+This, it is argued, is essential due to the constraints of glo-